 413.50.2.1 The sealant shall be capable of being reheated to pouring temperatures at least once after the initial heating, while retaining the sealant’s physical characteristics.

-413.50.2.2 Penetration at 77 F, 50 grams, 5 seconds, shall be no less than 50 or greater than 90.
+413.50.2.2 Penetration at 77° F, 50 grams, 5 seconds, shall be no less than 50 or greater than 90.

-413.50.2.3 When tested at 77 F, the resilience recovery shall be a minimum of 50 percent.
+413.50.2.3 When tested at 77° F, the resilience recovery shall be a minimum of 50 percent.

 413.50.2.4 The sealant shall meet all physical requirements after prolonged heating for six hours with constant mixing in a laboratory melter at the recommended field pouring temperature, complete cool down, and reheating to the recommended pouring temperature.